jimmykaiser/coronavirus-data/index.md

 New York is averaging 29,344 tests and 501 new cases per day over the past week.

-1.7% of tests came back positive in the last seven days.
+Over the past seven days, 1.7 percent of tests were positive.

 Source: NYC Dept. of Health
 Repo: [https://github.com/jimmykaiser/coronavirus-data](https://github.com/jimmykaiser/coronavirus-data)